isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 </li>
 <li>
 <p><strong>Risk of losing private key.</strong>&nbsp;If you lose your private
-key, you lose access to your digital tokens.
-If someone hacks into your digital wallet or otherwise knows of your private key, that person gains access to your digital tokens.</p>
+key, you lose access to your Digital Tokens.
+If someone hacks into your digital wallet or otherwise knows of your private key, that person gains access to your Digital Tokens.</p>
 </li>
 </ul>
-<h4>Is it regulated?</h4>
+<h4>Is It Regulated?</h4>
 <hr>
 <p><strong>There is no legislative protection.</strong>&nbsp;Remember, MAS
 will not be able to help you in any way if you lose money from dealing